-Since 2000, Knotts has written five dramas and numerous poems, many exploring the psychological origins of social problems.
+Since 2000 Knotts has written five dramas, many exploring the psychological origins of social problems.
 These dramas include a one-act play with music about teen suicide, “Never Nothin’ Again No More,” commissioned and produced by Miami’s famed Coconut Grove Playhouse in 2001.
 He also has written the full-length play “In Mordant Whispers,” which had its first public reading at South Florida's award-winning GableStage in March 2006 and “Empath 52 Equals You,” perhaps the first fully interactive narrative drama written for the Internet.
 In 2006, his short comedy, "This (Bleeping) World," received its first staged reading at the Studio Theatre of Wellington in Wellington, Florida.

 He also has written 24 fiction and non-fiction books, including one novel for adults and 23 books for young readers.
 The non-fiction works largely have centered around science, history and sports.
 His publishers include Children's Press, Heinemann Library, Bantam Doubleday Dell Books for Young Readers and Sports Illustrated for Kids.
 These books appeared under the name Bob Knotts or under a pseudonym.